Why Dry Foam

 - Steam – uses hot water to separate oils and attempt to extract using suction

-- Dry Foam – requires attacking each level of dirt based on location of each type of dirt, 100% nontoxic, hypoallergenic, and saturation free
+- Real Men Process – requires attacking each level of dirt based on location of each type of dirt, 100% nontoxic, hypoallergenic, and saturation free

 Now we have a little more information, but we still have a decision to make.
 What is the best way to get these oils out of our carpet?
 Remember we still have solid dirt our vacuum can not get out.
 If we pour water on our carpet it will make mud making extraction next to impossible regardless how powerful the suction.
 If we use an industrial buffer, we grind mud deeper into the carpet.
 Like that wet sponge we left on the sink that was brick hard and smelled bad the next day.
 If we only use steam, we have issue with the carpet coming clean but 3 days later the stains resurface because of the wet dirt left underneath.
 We also run the risk of the steam getting the carpet to hot.
 The backing that holds the fibers in place is made of plastic.
 Most steamers range anywhere from 250 degrees F to 310 degrees F. That heat not only reaches the backing of the carpet but also penetrates to the pad.
 Then if we add harsh chemicals to the mix we are making this situation worse.